hickeyma/granite-io-examples/majority_voting_example.md

 ### Use granite-io to help with choosing the correct answer

-Here is how the code snippet looks when using `granite-io` library to do the heavy lifting:
+Here is how the code snippet looks when using the `granite-io` library to do the heavy lifting:

 ```
 """